rit-igm-web/IGME-340-Shared/projects/web_service_application.md

 ## II.
 Requirements

 ### A. Functional
-1. You have three options for selecting a Web API for this project.
-- Continue to use the GIPHY API and deliver a GREATLY improved version of GIF Finder.
-- Use one of a specified set of APIs and create a similar experience to GIF Finder that meets the requirments.
+1. Use one of a specified set of APIs or one of your choosing to create a similar experience to GIF Finder that meets the requirments.
-- Select another API of your choice that you can provide a proof-of-concept for by the Proposal due-date.

-#### GIPHY Option
-- You may choose to use GIPHY for this project, however you must do the following things.
-  - Completely re-vamp the user interface.
-There should be no elements from the original interface (images, layout, buttons, phrasing, etc) still in use in your new implementation.
-  - Add much more functionality.
-At a minimum:
-    - Implement a progress indicator, spinner or other progress graphic.
-    - Add a way to "Get More" results with "next/previous" functionality.
-    - At least 2 other new features. for example:
-      - Keep a list of recent searches.
-      - Find popular/trending GIFs.
-      - Allow the user to "favorite" images and then retrieve them later.
-      - Save images to the device gallery.

-#### Specified API Option
+#### Some Preselected Options
 - You may get familiar with and use one of the APIs from this list:
   - Because APIs change from time to time this is not a guarantee that these APIs will be smooth sailing, but they have been shown to work.
     - Dog API*: https://dog.ceo/dog-api/